If you’re looking for a tropical vacation then you may be trying to choose between Bora Bora and Hawaii.

-I’ve compared a range of different aspects including hotels, cost, things to do, location and so much more to help you decide between Bora Bora and Hawaii.
+In the rest of this post, I’ll be comparing different aspects including hotels, cost, things to do, location and more to help you decide between Bora Bora and Hawaii.

 Bora Bora is a small island in French Polynesia that is located in the South Pacific Ocean.